haapjari/repository-search-api/README.md

 # Glass

 This is Glass, a REST API written in Go, which offers functionality to research npm -ecosystem GitHub -repositories.
+This is ultimately a research tool, which is part of my Master's Thesis.

 ---